 Kruger National Park

-East of Cape Town, you’ll find South Africa’s famed Garden Route; in the heart of it, you’ll find Knysna.
+Stretching along the Indian Ocean between St. Francis and Mossel Bay, you’ll find South Africa’s famed Garden Route.
+Some of the best surfing in Africa can be enjoyed here, along with superb hiking and other outdoor opportunities.
+Whether you focus your visit on the first-rate Tsitsikamma National Park or take in the sumptuous coastal scenery on the Outeniqua Choo-tjoe Train, you’re sure to fall in love with the Garden Route.
+Be sure to plan a stop at Knysna.
 Tucked between the Indian Ocean and the Outeniqua Mountains, Knysna boasts many wonderful hiking opportunities in its nearby forests; its lagoon provides some of the best water sports and beach locations in the region.
 The town itself is charming and welcoming.
 Once you’ve been here for a day, you won’t want to leave.
-Best of all, its slow season falls right during World Cup - you won’t have to contend with any crowds.

-Stretching over more than 600 miles, the Drakensberg Mountains are located in eastern South Africa - and roughly between Durban and Bloemfontein, two 2010 World Cup host cities.
+Stretching over more than 600 miles, the Drakensberg Mountains are located in eastern South Africa - roughly between Durban and Bloemfontein.
 Set aside a day or two to explore these verdant and majestic mountains in order to enjoy some phenomenal outdoor activities.
 Canopy tours are available, where you take views from the tops of towering trees; fishing, horseback riding, whitewater rafting, golfing, rock climbing and bird watching are all popular in this region of South Africa.
-If you’re eager to be active during your South Africa vacation, the Drakensberg Mountains are a great place to do so.

 If time is not an issue, consider heading over to South Africa’s Western Cape to spend a day or two in Hermanus.
 This charming city used to be a small seaside fishing village; today, it retains much of its small town qualities while still being engaging enough to keep visitors on their toes.
 The top thing to do in Hermanus is whale watching; there are cliff paths from which you can view the surprisingly graceful creatures.
 If you’d like to add a thrilling nature experience to your South African journeys, stop by Hermanus at some point.